-School of Law is one of the four oldest faculties of the University of Tartu (UT), where lawyers have been educated ever since the university was founded in 1632.
-Read more about the history of School of Law.
+The School of Law is one of the four oldest faculties of the University of Tartu, where lawyers have been educated ever since the university was founded in 1632.
+Read more about the history of the School of Law.

-We teach law at all levels of higher education.
-In 2002, School of Law merged with the Law Institute in Tallinn.
-Since then, we offer BA and MA programmes both in Tartu and in Tallinn.
-Our doctoral studies take place in Tartu.
-University of Tartu is the only university in Estonia which awards doctorates in law.
+The School of Law teaches law at all levels of higher education.
+Since 2002, it offers BA and MA programmes both in Tartu and Tallinn.
+The School of Law has two English-taught MA programmes as well: Information Technology Law (1-year programme in Tartu) and International Law and Human Rights (2-year programme in Tallinn).
+Doctoral studies take place in Tartu.
+The University of Tartu is the only university in Estonia to award doctorates in law.

-In 2016, the structure of the university was reorganized, with the School of Law becoming part of the Faculty of Social Sciences along with seven other structural units.
+Since 2016, the School of Law is part of the Faculty of Social Sciences along with seven other structural units.

-We cooperate closely with the Ministry of Justice, Estonian Bar Association, The Prosecutor’s Office, Estonian Chamber of Notaries, Supreme Court of Estonia, Estonian Laywer’s Association, Office of the Chancellor of Justice, Estonian Association of Judges, Estonian Academic Society of Law and other legal institutions.
+The School of Law cooperates closely with the Ministry of Justice, the Estonian Bar Association, the Prosecutor’s Office, the Estonian Chamber of Notaries, the Supreme Court of Estonia, the Estonian Lawyers Union, the Office of the Chancellor of Justice, the Estonian Association of Judges, the Estonian Academic Law Society and other legal institutions.

 In addition, the School of Law has many collaboration contacts with research centres and law faculties in other countries which allows students and academic staff to study, teach and carry out reasearch at universities across the globe.
 Read more about our international cooperation activities.